Birth Injury Causes

 A number of different conditions can cause a birth injury.
 Women or infants suffering from these conditions during any portion of the birthing process may be at higher risk.

-It is important to understand the maternal, infant and external conditions associated with higher risk of birth injury so that they can be identified and avoided.
+It is important to understand the maternal, infant, and external conditions associated with a higher risk of birth injury so that they can be identified and avoided.

 Maternal Conditions

-• Difficult labor or delivery (dystocia): Difficult labor may be caused by a fetus that is awkwardly positioned or by a cervix that does not expand in a normal fashion.
+- Difficult labor or delivery (dystocia): Difficult labor may be caused by a fetus that is awkwardly positioned or by a cervix that does not dilate in a normal fashion.
 Either of these conditions can make it difficult for the child and can cause a birth injury.

 Infant Conditions